phpinternalsbook/PHP-Internals-Book/Book/php7/extensions_design/php_functions.rst

 Managing references
 *******************

 Now let's go to play with PHP references.
-You've learnt from :doc:`the zval chapter <../internal_types/zvals>` that references are a special trick used into the engine.
+You've learnt from :ref:`the zval chapter <zvals>` that references are a special trick used into the engine.
 As a reminder, a reference (by that we mean a ``&$php_reference``) is a heap allocated ``zval`` stored into a ``zval`` container.
 Haha.